-The effective use of diagrams, models, photos, text, drawings, etc. to convey message.
+The effective use of the following to convey messages:

+- diagrams and drawings,

+- models,

+- photos,

+- text, etc

 2.6 The Trials

 In this section, the operation of each entry will be tested.
 Pushcarts teams tackle a Sprint Relay, Obstacle course & an Endurance Relay.
 All teams must participant in all three elements.